-- The possibility of accidents; - The possibility of misunderstanding or misinterpretation; - The possibility of the child becoming aroused.
+- The possibility of accidents - The possibility of misunderstanding or misinterpretation - The possibility of the child becoming aroused - The presence of a false allegations

-The school should ensure that the programme of assistance is monitored and both child and adult are given the opportunity to report any concerns that they may have.
-The school's Designated Lead for Safeguarding may be the most appropriate person to undertake this responsibility.
+The school should ensure that the programme of care is monitored and both children and adults are given the opportunity to report any concerns that they may have.
+The school's Designated Lead for Safeguarding (DSL) may be the most appropriate person to undertake this responsibility.